 Step 1: Numbing eyedrops is administered to the eye.
 A suction ring is applied to the eye and a corneal flap is then created using a femtosecond laser on the surface of the cornea.

 Step 2: The flap is lifted up in preparation for the reshaping of the inner corneal stroma tissue.

-Step 3: The excimer laser is then used to sculpt a new cornea curvature to correct the vision.
+Step 3: The excimer laser is then used to reshape the cornea curvature to correct vision.